codewars/docs/content/languages/cpp/authoring/index.md

 ### Input mutation

 General guidelines for submission tests contain a section related to [input mutation](/authoring/guidelines/submission-tests/#input-mutation) and how to prevent users from abusing it to work around kata requirements.
 It's usually not a problem in "real world" C++ programming, but on Codewars, users can take advantage of vulnerable test suites and modify their behavior.
 Constness of a function argument can be forcefully cast away by a user, or they can change the function signature and remove `const` qualifier from input parameter(s).
-After calling a user solution, tests should not rely on the state of such values and they should consider them as potentially modified by a user.
+After calling a user solution, tests should not rely on the state of such values, and they should consider them as potentially modified by a user.

 ### Calling assertions